awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 **Specify instance tags**
 Use this option to specify a tag key and \(optionally\) a tag value that are currently assigned to your instances\.
 When you run the request, the system locates and attempts to create the association on all instances that match the specified tag key and value\.
 If you specified multiple tags, the association targets any instance with at least one of those tags\.
 When the system initially creates the association, it runs the association\.
 After this initial run, the system runs the association according to the schedule you specified\.

 If you create new instances and assign the specified tag key and value to those instances, the system automatically applies the association, runs it immediately, and then runs it according to the schedule\.
+This applies when the association uses a Command or Policy document and does not apply if the association uses an Automation document\.
 If you delete the specified tags from an instance, the system no longer runs the association on those instances\.

 It is a best practice to use instance tags when creating associations to run Auto Scaling groups\.
 For more information, see [Running Auto Scaling groups with associations](systems-manager-state-manager-asg.md)\.